lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/6_Use_Pipelines_API.md

 ### Why do this
- You want to scale your analysis using Google Pipelines API
+ You want to scale your analysis using Google Pipelines (also called Genomics) API

  [![gcp-pipelines-api](/images/gcp-pipelines-api.png)]()